PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Introduction

 \subsection{Paper Organization}

 The rest of the paper is organized as follows.
-In Section \ref{sec:sparse}, we consider the general compressive phase retrieval where the signal $x$ is $K$-sparse.
-The Unicolor PhaseCode and Multicolor PhaseCode algorithms to recover $x$, are proposed in Subsection \ref{sec:ed}.
-The main theorem of the paper is also provided in this subsection.
-The analysis of Unicolor PhaseCode and the proof of the main theorem is provided in Subsection \ref{sec:analysis}.
-Via extensive simulations, we evaluate both Unicolor and Multicolor PhaseCode algorithms, validating the theorem.
-In Section \ref{sec:practical}, we demonstrate how our proposed measurements for the sparse case can be obtained in a Fourier-friendly setting.
-In Section \ref{sec:nonsparse}, we consider the case that $x$ is non-sparse, and provide a simple yet effective set of measurements to recover the signal, in both general and Fourier-friendly settings.
-Finally, the paper is concluded in Section \ref{sec:con}.
+In Section \ref{sec:formulation}, we define the general compressive phase retrieval problem.
+In Section \ref{sec:mainidea}, we explain the main idea of PhaseCode algorithm.
+We present PhaseCode algorithm in detail in Section \ref{sec:ed}.
+The main theoretical results of the paper are provided in Section \ref{sec:analysis}.
+Via extensive simulations, we evaluate PhaseCode algorithms, validating the theorem.
+In Section \ref{sec:practical}, we demonstrate how our proposed measurements can be adapted to a Fourier-friendly setting.
+In Section \ref{sec:noisy}, we show that PhaseCode can be robustified to noise.
+Finally, we conclude the paper in Section \ref{sec:con}.